syedumerahmedcode/java-functional-programming/javafunctional/notes.md

 - **allMatch()**: Returns whether all elements of this stream match the provided predicate.
 May not evaluate the predicate on all elements if not necessary for determining the result.
 If the stream is empty then true is returned and the predicate is not evaluated.
 - **anyMatch()**: Returns whether any elements of this stream match the provided predicate.
 May not evaluate the predicate on all elements if not necessary for determining the result.
 If the stream is empty then false is returned and the predicate is not evaluated.

+**Combinator Pattern**: This pattern is very useful for doing validation as it helps increase as well as decrease the validation on an object within the business logic.
+It is implemented inside _combinatorpattern_ package within _CustomerRegistrationValidator_ interface which extends Function<Customer, ValidationResult> where _Customer_ is the business object on which validation is applied whereas _ValidationResult_ is an enum which indicates the possible outcomes of the validation. **TODO**: Write separate section on **CustomerRegistrationValidator** interface.
+The combinator pattern is used in the Main class inside combinatorpattern package.

 # references:
 - [1](https://docs.oracle.com/javase/8/docs/api/java/util/function/package-summary.html#package.description): Java functional package **(JavaDoc)**
 - [2](https://docs.oracle.com/javase/8/docs/api/java/util/stream/Stream.html): Java Stream **(JavaDoc)**